OpenNyAI/llm_samples/README.md

 ## Notebooks

-Here are the notebooks you'll find in this repository:

-1. **Getting Started with LLama2 and Langchain.ipynb**: An introduction to using LLama2 and Langchain separately and then combining them.
+**Getting Started with LLama2 and Langchain.ipynb**: An introduction to using LLama2 and Langchain separately and then combining them.
+The model has to be hosted on one of the availabel GPUs.
+This one uses 70b parameter model hosted on OpenNyAI's cloud account, however similar code can be used when hosting a 7b or 13b model on device.

-2. **Advanced Techniques with LLama2 and Langchain.ipynb**: A deeper dive into advanced features and techniques using LLama2 and Langchain.

-3. **Use Case - Text Generation.ipynb**: Demonstrates how to use LLama2 and Langchain for text generation tasks.

-4. **Use Case - Sentiment Analysis.ipynb**: Showcases how to use LLama2 and Langchain for sentiment analysis tasks.

-5. **Use Case - Machine Translation.ipynb**: Illustrates how to use LLama2 and Langchain for machine translation tasks.

 ---